When staying in Muscat, there are a few local customs that should be understood and observed, improving and enriching your visit.

 What time zone is Muscat in?

-Muscat is in the Gulf time zone, this is UTC/GMT +4 hours.
+Muscat is in the Gulf time zone, which is UTC/GMT +4 hours.

 Which airports serve Muscat?